Multi-Owner Account: Elevate Team Collaboration on Starknet with Account Abstraction

 However, Starknet does not currently support nonce abstraction – it’s a feature on the roadmap.
 As such, if two owners of the MOA issue transactions in parallel (i.e., the second transaction is issued before the first one is executed), the latter transaction will be rejected due to nonce mismatch.

 We consider this to be a minor concern at the moment, as the targeted use case does not involve a large number of owners.
-The described scenario would only occur if two owners were to sign transactions within the exact same minute, an event which is relatively unlikely.
+This scenario would only happen if two owners signed transactions within the same minute, a relatively unlikely event.
 Moreover, this issue is set to be resolved in the future once Starknet implements nonce abstraction.

 We believe that the Multi-Owner Account feature will significantly enhance Starknet teams’ ability to manage their contracts and treasury on-chain.
 It has been designed to be powerful, flexible yet extremely secure.
-We ourselves will utilize it for our own contract upgrades and treasury management, reinforcing our commitment to providing the best security and user experience.
+We will use it for our contract upgrades and treasury management, reinforcing our commitment to the best security and user experience.